tarcisiofcarvalho/articles/Design Patterns/Python Design Pattern.md

 ### Constant Pattern

 Usually we use Caps Letter "NUMBER_OF_DAYS" for constants, but it is not a rule itself.
-The constant pattern in Python has the only the sense that the object itself is imutable, but the name can still ne reassigned.
+The constant pattern in Python has the only the sense that the object itself is imutable, but the name can still be reassigned.
 Example:

 ```python
 January = 1 # calendar.py